-The zip file will download
+The zip file downloads.

 Select Action center from the response actions section of the device page.

-The package contains the following folders:
+For Windows devices, the package contains the following folders:

 |Autoruns||Contains a set of files that each represent the content of the registry of a known auto start entry point (ASEP) to help identify attacker's persistency on the device.